Victoria's bike trails guide: The best stops and attractions

 Cycle BC

 Choose from a wide range of quality bicycles and gear, giving you the freedom to experience Victoria’s spectacular scenery and hidden local gems.
 With great rates and friendly guidance, they make it easy to set out on your own adventure and savour the city’s vibrant spirit on two wheels.
+If you've just arrived and are looking for something to do, Cycle BC Rentals is the closest bike rental supplier to the Victoria Visitor Centre, just a 3-minute walk away.

 Cycle BC Rentals